szczyglis-dev/py-gpt/README.md

 - Improved related links rendering in chat output.
 - Added RPM limit config option for embeddings API.
 - UI improvements.

-# 2.1.27 (2024-03-13)

-- Added the "find" command to the Files I/O plugin for searching for files and directories.
-- Added "Append metadata" config option in Chat with files plugin.
-- Added missing locales to translations.

-# 2.1.26 (2024-03-13)

-- Added async command execution in History and Chat with files plugins.
-- Improved plugin prompts.
-- Improved command execution in autonomous mode.
-- Improved logging and debugging.

-# 2.1.25 (2024-03-13)

-- Llama index logging improvement.

-# 2.1.24 (2024-03-13)

-- Added AzureOpenAI embeddings provider.
-- Added metadata append to indexed context from DB.

-# 2.1.23 (2024-03-12)

-- Added configuration options for embeddings model and provider in Settings -> Llama-Index.
-- Added plain-text responses in web_open commands.
-- Improved web_open commands in Web Search plugin.
-- Added a check to determine if the provided URL is an image when sending URLs within text.

-# 2.1.22 (2024-03-12)

-- Added custom metadata appending to indexing documents for web/external loaders.

-# 2.1.21 (2024-03-12)

-- Refactored commands core and command handling to a JSON schema-based config.
-- Fixed calls in the API plugin.
-- Fixed web_urls in the Web search plugin.
-- Fixed adding new notes in the Calendar plugin.

-# 2.1.19 (2024-03-11)

-- Added "Force exclude files" config option to force exclude extensions in: Settings -> Llama-index -> Indexing (enables file extension exclusion even if a data loader for the extension is available).
-- Added custom metadata appending to indexing documents via list in: Settings -> Llama-index -> Indexing.
-- Added base API endpoint config arguments in models params.

-# 2.1.18 (2024-03-10)

-- Added horizontal splitters and min width for lists in settings dialogs - issue #30.
-- Added audio icon display config option in Settings -> Context.

-# 2.1.17 (2024-03-10)

-- Improved audio handling.
-- Added options to context debug.
-- Added context meta load on demand if not on list.

-# 2.1.16 (2024-03-10)

-- Added "merge" icon in context responses (allows merging selected response with the previous response).
-- Added display of Llama-index used sources in the context response.
-- Fixed word-wrap in code blocks - issue #27.
-- Fixed context visibility when filters are applied and new ctx is created in the background.
-- Improved audio playback status indication for responses.

-# 2.1.15 (2024-03-09)

-- Added Edit mode in chat output with options: read response (audio), copy to clipboard, regenerate response, edit and regenerate, and delete context item.
-- Added dynamic max output tokens calculation in completion mode - issue #28.
-- Added config option "Modes to auto-index" in Llama-index settings.
-- Fixed typo in gpt-4-turbo-preview model config args for Llama-index provider - issue #29.

-# 2.1.14 (2024-03-09)

-- Added restoration of "All counters" checkbox status in calendar on tab init.
-- Added new line with Shift+Enter in input if sending mode is "Enter" - issue #26.

-# 2.1.13 (2024-03-08)

-- Fixed context auto-indexing in autonomous/agent mode - issue #23.
-- Added AzureOpenAI provider for Llama.
-- Added configuration option for the model in query file/web options in plugins.
-- Added removal of temporary index from memory after use.

-# 2.1.12 (2024-03-08)

-- Added config option for max requests per minute (RPM) in `Settings -> Model` - issue #23.
-- Added config for continue prompt in `Settings -> Agent`.
-- Added config option for custom API endpoint URL in `Settings -> General` - issue #21.
-- Added `Allow context item delete` option in `Settings -> Context`.
-- Added checkbox `All counters` in filters in Calendar view - when disabled, calendar displays filtered record counters instead of all records.
-- Improved the reset to default option in `Settings` to persist all non-settings config options.

-# 2.1.11 (2024-03-07)

-- Fixed search query if multiple labels selected
-- Added prevent from saving empty notes in calendar
-- Added display empty dates in DB Viewer if timestamp = 0

-# 2.1.10 (2024-03-06)

-- Added `DB Viewer` in Developer menu.
-- Added label color filter in context list - issue #23
-- Added context item delete option - issue #23
-- Added presets for plugins - issue #23
-- Fixed and improved autonomous agents run - issue #23
-- Chinese language added to locales - issue #24

-# 2.1.9 (2024-03-04)

-- A new option has been added to the `Web Search` plugin: `web_index_query`, which allows for indexing a web and external content in a temporary index (in memory) and quickly querying its content.
-Works similar to `query_file` command.
-- The `read_file` command has been expanded to handle multiple files at once.
-- Added `Log and debug events` option to Developer settings.

-# 2.1.8 (2024-03-03)

-- A new option has been added to the `Files I/O` plugin: `query_file`, which allows for indexing a file in a temporary index (in memory) and quickly querying its content.
-This enables the use of Llama-index for fast querying or adding context from individual files.
-From now on, you can ask questions about individual files without indexing them to the main vector store.
-See the "Querying single files" in "Modes -> Chat with files" section in a README for more info.
-- The `read_file` command has been expanded to return just the exact file content, without wrapping it in JSON.
-- Improved prompt for preparing queries in the Chat with files plugin.
-- Updated docs.

 The full changelog is located in the **[CHANGELOG.md](CHANGELOG.md)** file in the main folder of this repository.